-While this pack will provide you with all the details you'll need as you progress with your application, and hopefully your career with us, I wanted to introduce myself as the Chief Executive and Accounting Officer of Outwood Grange Academies Trust and introduce the Outwood vision to you.
+While this pack will provide you with all the details you'll need as you progress with your application, and hopefully your career with us, I wanted to introduce the Outwood vision to you and what we think makes our family of schools unique.
 Quite simply, we want to be known for putting Students First, raising standards and transforming lives.

 It's a bold vision, we know, but every day our colleagues strive to put it in place, whether that be in the classroom or in one of our business services roles, and we make sure we support every Outwood colleague in doing so.
 Whether you're joining us as a support staff member, an ECT, teacher or in a leadership position, and everything in between, we will invest in you and your development throughout your career.

-Outwood is proud to be a founding trust of the National Institute of Teaching, a school-led organisation, founded to boost the quality of teacher and leader development nationally.
-As part of the Outwood Family, you will have access to a national network of research-led CPD.
+As part of the Outwood family, you will have access to a national network of research-led CPD as well as bespoke and personalised professional development led by you.